-180 2.6 Glacier sensitivity to temperature change
+2.6 Glacier sensitivity to temperature change

-To link the projected 21st century temperature rise to ice dynamics, it is necessary to relate the temperature anomalies to changes in SMB which is determined by the ELA mean ELA ( $B{\text{ELA}}$ ) in our case.
-For the We assume that temperature is the only influencing factor on the projected net SMB, without explicitly distinguishing between precipitation and runoff.
-Further, we focus on annual rather than melt-season temperature projections, as the climate models project both to be very close to each other on the Mocho-Choshuenco ice cap, there volcanic complex.
-There are four years (2009-2013) of availability of both the ELA and annual mean temperature at a similar altitude (Schaefer et al., 2017).
+To link the projected 21st century temperature rise to ice dynamics, it is necessary to relate the temperature anomalies to changes in SMB which is determined by the mean ELA ($B{\rm ELA}$) in our case.
+We assume that temperature is the only influencing factor on the projected net SMB, without explicitly distinguishing between precipitation and runoff.
+Further, we focus on annual rather than melt-season temperature projections, as the climate models project both to be very close to each other on the Mocho-Choshuenco volcanic complex.
+There are four years (2009-2013) of availability of where both the ELA and annual mean temperature at a similar altitude are available (Schaefer et al., 2017).
 These data are shown in Figure 5 together with the ELA error estimates.